-(For some years after 2004, an additional technical category was added.
+(For two years after 2004, an additional technical category was added.
 This consisted of products presented at the annual Advanced Technology Workshop meeting.
 ILDA members who attended the workshop voted for the Hardware, Software and Laser products of the year.)

 The Career Achievement Award has a different entry and judging process.
 The process has changed over the years.
 In some years, the Awards Committee and Board of Directors came up with CAA nominees.
 In recent years, nominees come from ILDA Members.
 Once nominated, the nominees or their sponsors provide a biography.

 In the past, a three-judge panel reviewed the nominees and chose a winner.
 Beginning around 2012, ILDA Members themselves voted for CAA nominees in order to choose a winner.

 For various reasons, the CAA was not given between the years 1994 and 2003.